msupply-foundation/conforma-web-app/documentation/internal/Actions-on-Applications.md

 ### Other applicant's actions (todo)

-- `Widthdrawn` -> Application that has been submitted
+- `Withdraw` -> Application that has been submitted
 - `Delete` -> Application that hasn't been submitted

 ## Reveiwer's or Consolidator's actions